Last updated on

 For the cake, I adapted the Sweetapolita Red Velvet Cake I loved last year for Valentine’s Day.
-I omitted the red velvet emulsion, used green food gel and altered just a few other things here and there.
-I’ll have to admit, a green cake is a little strange to get used to (visually), but I do love the deep green color and it tastes just like a red velvet cake.
+I omitted the red velvet emulsion, used green food gel, and altered just a few other things here and there.
+Admittedly, a green cake is a little strange to get used to (visually), but I do love the deep green color and it tastes just like a red velvet cake.

 I loved cutting into this cake, probably more than the kids.
 It was so fun to see their reactions.
 Their eyes were glued to the cake as I cut, and they couldn’t hold their hands back as soon as they saw the coins fall out.
 Westin even told me, “Mom, that was really cool.
 I wasn’t expecting that!”
 Yes!
 Mom win!

 Hope you enjoy this as much as we did!
 Follow me on Instagram @cakebycourtney for more tips and recipes on all things cake!

 Tender and moist green velvet cake layers with a rainbow vanilla buttercream.

 FOR THE CAKE

 - 3/4 cup (169.5 g) unsalted butter, room temperature

 - 1 cup (220 g) light brown sugar, packed